Ultimate Comparison of 3 Most Popular Content Management System [Infographic]

 Themes & Plugins

 Drupal is not as widely used as WordPress or Joomla but when it comes to the number of languages on offer, it takes the top spot.
 There are 100 available languages on Drupal compared with 66 on Joomla and 62 on WordPress.
-Joomla and Drupal both offer extensions and modules for translating custom data.
-It is possible to make custom data translatable on WordPress with the help of Language Manager.
+Joomla and Drupal both offer extensions and modules for translating custom data and it’s possible to make custom data translatable on WordPress with the help of Language Manager.